iamphduc/tdt-chatbot/README.md

 ## Why did I do this project?

-The main purpose is to practice scraping and make a Facebook chatbot.
+The main target is to practice scraping and make a Facebook chatbot.

-This app also makes my student life more convenient.

 ## Screenshots